 Stellenbosch Wine Farms You Have To Check Out

 Set in the heart of the Cape wine region, Stellenbosch is the second oldest wine region in South Africa.
-If you’re traveling the Garden Route or planning a quick getaway from Cape Town, chances are visiting a few wine farms in Stellenbosch is one of the things you’re looking the most forward to do in your itinerary.
+If you’re traveling the Garden Route or planning for a dreamy day trip from Cape Town, chances are visiting a few wine farms in Stellenbosch is one of the things you’re looking the most forward to do in your itinerary.

 10 Stellenbosch Wine Farms You Have to Visit While in Town: